Asriel (band)

-Asriel was a Japanese metal band composed of Kurose Keisuke (Composer and Representative) and KOKOMI (Vocal and Lyrics).
+Asriel was a Japanese metal band composed of Kurose Keisuke (composer and representative) and KOKOMI (vocal and lyrics).
 They were an indie group and have released 10 indie albums and 4 commercial singles.
 They started out releasing their music in the doujin scene, but have since also had their music used for anime and visual novels.

 Concept/history

 The band members KOKOMI and Kurose Keisuke became acquaintances as members of LMINA Sound Art's (now known an AZE:LC).
-They formed their own band in May 2006, with the name written "as + real" to form as "Asriel", the origin of the group name, which is also a reference to the Islam angel "Azrael".
+They formed their own band in May 2006, with the name written "as + real" to form as "Asriel", the origin of the group name, which is also a reference to the Islamic angel "Azrael".
+Kurose has stated that at the time of the band's formation, he did not know how to play musical instruments.
+Instead, he composed the instrumentals using digital audio workstation software.

 Asriel's activities started with participation in Comiket and the Music Media-mix Market (M3) events where they sold dōjinshi music albums.
 In April 2008, Asriel composed the song "Metamorphose" that was used for the anime adaptation of Monochrome Factor, song that was released as a maxi single and was their first work produced by a major label, 5pb.

-In the same year, Asriel provides music for the visual novel 11eyes, composing the ending theme "Kegare Naki Yume" (穢れ亡き夢) for the game.
+In the same year, Asriel provided music for the visual novel 11eyes, composing the ending theme "Kegare Naki Yume" (穢れ亡き夢) for the game.
 This trend would continue in the year 2009, with the song "Tsuioku no Chikai" (追憶の誓い) used for 11eyes CrossOver and "Sequentia" for the anime adaptation of 11eyes.

 On December 30, 2009, Asriel released a new single titled "Devils Lullaby" during Comiket 77 in a specially shaped CD.
 However, the CD became difficult to sell and had to be recalled.
 The shape of the CD was changed back to the normal round shape on January 17, and it launched again.
 Since the special shape CD is no longer in circulation, it is difficult to obtain.

+On June 6, 2015, Asriel disbanded following their final concert at Shibuya O-East.
+Since Asriel's dissolution, Kurose went on to form Elfensjón in 2018.
+As of 2024, KOKOMI has continued to release music as MISLIAR.
+She collaborated with Fate Gear on their single Winds of Fall, which released on November 29, 2023.